 #215 was purchased from Secondi in 1981 by Mr. Umberto Croce.
 It was most likely used to gain emissions approval and had approximately 400km when first sold.
 Mr. Croce added another 6,000 km before offering it for sale in 2013.
 As with #126, this car is a perfect reference point for Italia restorers.
 We are extremely fortunate that two such cars have survived from the tiny initial production run.

 Paul Harvey purchased #215 from Mr. Croce.
-It's Paul's aim to photographically document every part of his Italia.
+Before Paul sold #215, he photographically documented many parts.
 Below are just a few sample photos.
 Many more can be seen here on Paul's Flickr page.